Wiccan views of divinity: Interpretations

 Gardner's explanation aside, individual interpretations of the exact natures of the gods differ significantly, since priests and priestesses develop their own relationships with the gods through intense personal work and revelation.
 Many have a duotheistic conception of deity as a Goddess (of Moon, Earth and sea) and a God (of forest, hunting and the animal realm).
 This concept is often extended into a kind of polytheism by the belief that the gods and goddesses of all cultures are aspects of this pair (or of the Goddess alone).
 Others hold the various gods and goddesses to be separate and distinct.
 Janet Farrar and Gavin Bone have observed that Wicca is becoming more polytheistic as it matures, and embracing a more traditional pagan worldview.

 Many groups and individuals are drawn to particular deities from a variety of pantheons (often Celtic, Greek, or from elsewhere in Europe), whom they honour specifically.
 Some examples are Cernunnos and Brigit from Celtic mythology, Hecate, Lugh, and Diana.

 Still others do not believe in the gods as real personalities, yet attempt to have a relationship with them as personifications of universal principles or as Jungian archetypes.

 Some Wiccans conceive deities as akin to thoughtforms.

+Monism

+In addition to the two main deities worshiped within Wicca—the God and Goddess—there are also several possible theological conceptions of an ultimate (impersonal) pantheistic or monistic divinity, known variously as Dryghtyn or "the One" or "The All."
+This ultimate divinity or pantheist god can also be seen under the name of Cybele, the mother goddess viewed as both feminine and masculine.
+This impersonal ultimate divinity is generally regarded as unknowable, and is acknowledged but not worshiped.
+This monistic idea of an ultimate impersonal divinity is not to be confused with the monotheistic idea of a single supreme personal deity.
+(Especially since Wicca traditionally honors its two supreme deities, the Goddess and the God, as equal.)
+This impersonal ultimate divinity may also be regarded as the underlying order or organising principle within the world, similar to religious ideas such as the Tao and Brahman.
+While not all Wiccans subscribe to this monistic idea of an impersonal, ultimate divinity, many do; and there are various philosophical constructions of how this ultimate divinity relates to the physical world of Nature.